-A stitch can usually be felt to one side of the abdomen (more often the right side), around the area of the lower ribs.
+A stitch can usually be felt to one side of the abdomen, more often the right side, around the area of the lower ribs.
 We examine the possible causes and what you may be able to do about it.

-Causes of Stitch
+Causes of a side stitch

-Treatment of Stitch Pain
+Treatment of stitch pain

 In order to relieve stitch pain, try stopping, leaning forwards and breathing out hard whilst pressing in to the painful area with your fingers.

 Other treatments include breathing techniques such as belly breathing and altering which foot hits the ground when you exhale.
 Most people exhale as the left foot hits the ground - try changing this so it's the right foot.
 Other causes of abdominal pain in athletes include pain referred from the thoracic spine.